Ezequiel Tovar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 15th in the league.

-- The Brewers have the 11th-ranked team ERA across all league pitching staffs (4.02).
+- The Brewers' 4.03 team ERA ranks 11th among all league pitching staffs.

-- Brewers pitchers combine to allow 144 total home runs at a rate of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to rank 25th in baseball in home runs given up (147 total, 1.3 per game).

-- His last time out was on Wednesday against the Washington Nationals, when the left-hander went four innings, surrendering one earned run while allowing three hits.
+- In his last time out on Thursday, the righty tossed six innings against the Pittsburgh Pirates, giving up one earned run while surrendering four hits.

-- The 36-year-old has put together a 3.01 ERA and 6.4 strikeouts per nine innings in 14 games this season, while giving up a batting average of .233 to his opponents.
+- The 30-year-old has put together a 4.19 ERA and 7 strikeouts per nine innings in 15 games this season, while giving up a batting average of .292 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.